Deciding to push on with some relaxed cruising in Cuba as time is melting away.

 Cayo Coco: 22.5090° N, 78.4070° W

-The day’s destination is Cayo Coco about 61NM South-east of here.
-Usually, as we pass each lighthouse, we make an effort to call the “Guarda” just as a matter of courtesy, but as it’s proving too bureaucratic, decided to give this a miss the last stop.
-Although, as we approached Cayo Coco I called the Guarda on the VHF.
+Usually, as we pass each lighthouse, we make an effort to call the “Guarda” just as a matter of courtesy, but as it’s proving too bureaucratic, decided to give this a miss at the last stop.
+Although, as we approach Cayo Coco I call up the Guarda on the VHF.

-The Guarda started telling us that we couldn’t stop here and had to either return to the previous port (30NM back) or keep sailing to the next international port (170+NM’s East).
+The Guarda started telling us that we can’t stop here and have to either return to the previous port (30NM back) or continue sailing to the next international port (170+NM’s East).

-After discussions back and forth for about 20 minutes, I persuaded the Guarda to let us anchor for the night, although, we were told that we “must not step foot on land”.
-Unbelievable!
+After discussions back and forth for about 20 minutes, I persuad the Guarda to let us anchor for the night, although, we are told that we “must not step foot on land” – unbelievable!

-Anyway, Cayo Coco proved to be too shallow for Reality and we motored around for almost an hour and a half, trying to find the channel.
-With fading light, reef, and less than half a metre of water under our keel, we decided to head back out to sea and push on.
+Anyway, Cayo Coco proves to be too shallow for Reality and we motor around for almost an hour and a half, trying to find the channel.
+With fading light, reef, and less than half a metre of water under our keel, we decide to head back out to sea and push on.

 Cayo Coco to Puerto De Vita